-Campus Coaching is a unique service offered by the Fostering Futures Program.
-Our staff are certified Coaches through the Fostering Success Coach training program offered and developed by Western Michigan University.
-Our Coaches will help you develop important skills to use on campus towards your academic success and also out in the community as you get ready to graduate and launch into your journey outside of higher education.
+We offer Campus Coaching as a unique service to students in our program.
+Our staff are certified coaches through the Fostering Success Coaching Institute.
+Our coaches will help you develop important skills to help you be successful in college and out in the community as you get ready to graduate and launch into your journey outside of higher education.
 Our goal is to work alongside you in partnership as you design and achieve your goals.
-We empower you to pursue the path of success that is most meaningful to you!
+We empower you to pursue the path of success that is most meaningful to you.

 Child Care Assistance

-The Kaylee Rosales Memorial Child Care Fund was established in the Fall of 2021 to support parenting students with financial resources associated with child care. $30,000 has been made available to support a single student with this need.
-Applications were last issued in December 2021.
-Contact your Campus Coach if you are interested in learning more about this resource!
+The Kaylee Rosales Memorial Child Care Fund was established in the Fall of 2021 to support parenting students with financial resources associated with childcare. $30,000 has been made available to support a single student with this need.
+Contact your Campus Coach if you are interested in learning more about this resource.